prataprc/prataprc.github.io/_posts/2013-05-21-pagd-social.md

 ---------------------------------------

-Normally it is better to encourage discussions through open networks like mailing-list, irc, twitter etc...
+Normally it is better to encourage discussions through open networks like mailing-list, IRC, twitter etc...
 If in case you want your readers to discuss your topic on the same page, you can do so by including the disqus plugin.
 But please note that comments will be saved on disqus server and are subjected to their policies.